imLinguin/comet/docs/wiki/steamdeck/Usage.md

 Using Comet with Valve's Steam Deck (running SteamOS) is possible in both Desktop and Game Mode.
 Comet will only function with games that do support [GOG Galaxy's achievement system](https://www.gog.com/en/games?features=achievements) or any other online related functionality like Leaderboards. **If your game does not work out of the box, check Known Issues below.**

-Using `comet_shortcut.sh` will simplify the process of launching Heroic Games Launcher games with Comet in the background.
+Using `comet_shortcut.sh` will simplify the process of launching GOG games from Heroic or Lutris with Comet in the background.
 That script works in both Modes.

-This instruction also applies for desktop users who want to use comet in launchers that do not support comet natively.
+This instruction also applies for desktop users.
+If you don't use any launcher see the project [README](https://github.com/imLinguin/comet#via-gogdl-cli) for manual credentials management.

 ## Installation steps